 A majority decision holds.
 One of three decisions is possible: You may be Unconditionally Admitted; Conditionally Admitted; or Denied Admission.

-An Unconditional Admission is made for students who have an undergraduate GPA of 3.0 or greater, average GRE scores of 150 or better, and the other materials are judged of strong merit.
+An Unconditional Admission is made for students who have an undergraduate GPA of 3.0 or greater, and the other materials are judged of strong merit.

 A Conditional Admission is made for students who have a mixed record of performance in their portfolio.
-For example, a very high GPA and a very good research paper but GRE scores below 150.
+For example, a very good research paper and experience but a GPA slightly below 3.0.
 A conditional decision normally requires that the applicant be admitted on the condition s/he earn a GPA of 3.0 or better in their first three graduate core courses in the MPA program.

 Satisfying this requirement automatically removes the conditional status.
 Failure to meet this requirement results in dismissal from the program.